 Improving Medicare's Inadequate Hearing Policy

 Right now, a Medicare beneficiary faces the sad paradox of being able to see an audiologist to be diagnosed with hearing loss but not to receive hearing aids or any related treatment services.
 With the current 2022 budget negotiations around Medicare expansion underway, Congress has the rare opportunity to advance common-sense and fiscally-sustainable Medicare benefits that directly help seniors with hearing loss.

 Read Cochlear Center opinion pieces, media coverage, and policy briefs on Medicare expansion for hearing care and hearing aids.

 Opinion Pieces and Media Coverage:

-- NEW!
-Health Affairs, Oct 8, 2021: "Dementia Policy Is A National Priority.
+- Health Affairs, Oct 8, 2021: "Dementia Policy Is A National Priority.
 That’s Why Congress Needs To Expand Medicare To Cover Hearing Aids"